Configuring Transaction Analytics

 Set a JAVA system property on the application to forward data to analytics agent.

-http://appdynamics-analytics.DOMAIN-NAMEis the URL of the analytics agent running in AppDynamicsPCFOpsMetrics-service-org org
+http://appdynamics-analytics.DOMAIN-NAMEis the URL of the analytics agent running in the AppDynamicsPCFOpsMetrics-service-org org.

-Restage the application for the changes to take affect.
+Restage the application for the changes to take effect.

 $ cf restage TARGET-APP-NAME

-- For customers using SaaS controllers: Your controller is already configured to fetch data from SaaS event-service.
+- For customers using SaaS controllers: Your controller is already configured to fetch data from a SaaS event service.

 On your AppDynamics controller, follow these steps to configure the analytics collector for a target application.